A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 • The considerations that drive their property desires.

-The answers will help you decide whether you are the right agent for them.
+These answers will help you decide whether you’re the right agent for them and how you can help them search for their dream home.

 Before you take a buyer out to view properties, they should ideally sign an agreement that they commit to working with you.
 Otherwise, they could easily switch to another real estate professional, and all your hard work will be wasted.